matter-labs/zksync/docs/protocol.md

 ### 0. Rollup operation lifecycle

-1. User creates `Transaction` or `Priority operation`.
+1. User creates a `Transaction` or a `Priority operation`.
-2. Operator after processing it creates `Rollup operation` and executes them.
+2. After processing this request, operator creates a `Rollup operation` and adds it to the block.
-3. Group of `Rollup operations` are committed the zkSync smart contract as a block and some checks are enforced for some `Rollup operations`.
+3. Once the block is complete, operator submits it to the zkSync smart contract as a block commitment.
+Part of the logic of some `Rollup operations` is checked by the smart contract.
-4. Proof for the block is posted to the zkSync smart contract and state after applying `Rollup operations` is considered final.
+4. The proof for the block is submitted to the zkSync smart contract as the block verification.
+If the verification succeeds, the new state is considered finalized.

-#### Definition used in circuit description
+#### Definitions used in circuit description

-Circuit invariants and updates are written in python-like pseudocode for simplicity.
+Critical circuit logic is described below in a python-like pseudocode for simplicity of comprehension.
-And describes invariants that should be preserved after rollup operation execution and account tree updates that should be performed if this invariants are true.
+It describes invariants that should be preserved after rollup operation execution and account tree updates that should be performed if this invariants are true.

-There are two main invariant function `tree_invariants` and `pubdata_invariants`.
-Each of the boolean expressions in this functions should evaluate to true.
+There are two main invariant functions: `tree_invariants` and `pubdata_invariants`.
+Each predicate in these functions should evaluate to true.

 Functions and data structures used in this pseudocode language:
 ```
-# returns account in the account tree given its id, it always returns something, since account tree is filled by empty account by default.
+# Returns account in the account tree given its id; it always returns something, since account tree is filled by empty account by default.
 get_account_tree(account_id) -> Account

-# unpacks packed amount or fee, this functions are implicit invariants that ammount and fee is packable
+# Unpacks packed amount or fee; these functions implicitly enforce the invariant that amount and fee is packable
 unpack_amount(packed_amount) -> StateAmount
 unpack_fee(packed_fee) -> StateAmount

 # Checks if account is empty: address, pubkey_hash, nonce and all balances are 0.
 is_account_empty(Account) -> bool

-# returns signer for the given transaction
+# Returns signer for the given transaction
 recover_signer_pubkey_hash(tx) -> RollupPubkeyHash

 # Account data structure